PlayeRom/flightgear-addon-nasal-namespace-browser/README.md

 2. In Launcher go to "Add-ons" tab.
 Click "Add" button by "Add-on Module folders" section and select folder with unzipped add-on directory (or add command line option: `--addon=/path/to/nasal-browser`), and click "Fly!".

+## Navigation

+On the top bar:

+- `[<]` - back button, returns to the previous namespace.
+- `[R]` - refresh button, refreshes the current namespace.

+On the list:

+- `[>]` - "go inside" button, if the item is a hash or vector, and has more keys/elements than 0, we can see what's inside.

 ## Keys

 - `Up`/`Down` – scroll content with small increments.